-Prerequisites: Admission to the College of Business, MGMT 3153 Organizational Behavior, and approval of the instructor and department head
+Prerequisites: Admission to the business program, MGMT 3153 Organizational Behavior, and approval of the instructor and department head

 Prerequisite or corequisite: May vary depending on topic Individual problems or topics in management arranged in consultation with instructor.
 May be repeated for a total of six hours.